 To gain dividends, you’ll generally have the choice between individual stocks, or ETFs.
 As you may know already, ETFs bring together a range of different options so that you can diversify your options.
-Therefore, if you really want to maximise your chances of making that cool £1,000 per month, it may be worth taking more options than a little.
+Therefore, if you really want to maximise your chances of making that cool £1,000 per month while reducing your risk, it’s worth going the ETF route.

 What to consider before investing

 Naturally, I’d never suggest leaping straight into an investment just for the dividends without considering a few important points first.

 Of course, the first thing to consider is how much you want to actually invest.
 There is always going to be risk, and just because the initial maths suggests that you could make £1,000 per month from dividends, doesn’t ever mean it’s a guarantee.
 Beyond this, never invest more than you can afford – keep an eye on your outgoings and don’t over-stretch, no matter how positive the signs may be.

 It’s also a good idea to avoid investing purely because the dividend yield is healthy.
 A big company with an equally big yield will naturally be very attractive in the first instance – however, smaller investments in smaller companies are more likely to grow over time.
 Dividend investing doesn’t always have to be about the long game, but if you really want to thrive on growing your passive income, it pays to think smaller, at least initially.